-Sustainable development programs have become a shared commitment and responsibility for the world community [1-2].
-Especially in the field of education with the integration of technology in education which refers to the use of technology to improve students' learning experiences [3-4].
-Utilizing various types of technology in the classroom in the learning process, for example with virtual classes, automatically creates students who are actively involved in supporting the growth of students' critical thinking [5].
+Sustainable development programs must be a matter of awareness, commitment and responsibility for the world community [1-2].
+Educational technology must be integrated into the learning process which refers to the use of technology to improve students' learning experiences [3-4].
+Utilization of types of technology in the classroom in the learning process, for example with virtual classes, automatically creates students who are actively involved in supporting the growth of students' critical thinking [5].

-1 Education Teacher of Madrasa Ibtidaiyah, Muhammadiyah University of Magelang, Central Java 56172, Indonesia
+1 Education Teacher of Madrasa Ibtidaiyah, Muhammadiyah University of Magelang, Magelang 56172, Indonesia